FCS-analysis/PyCorrFit/README.md

 file formats or a  finite number of implemented correlation model functions.
-PyCorrFit is a general-purpose FCS evaluation software that,  amongst other formats, supports the established ConfoCor3 ~.fcs  file format and which comes with several built-in model functions,  covering a wide range of application including multiple diffusional  species or total internal reflection (TIR-) FCS.
+PyCorrFit is a general-purpose FCS evaluation software that,  amongst other formats, supports the established ConfoCor3 ~.fcs  file format and which comes with several built-in model functions,  covering a wide range of applications including multiple diffusional  species or total internal reflection (TIR-) FCS.
 For more information, visit the official homepage at http://fcstools.dyndns.org/pycorrfit.